Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 We also tried downloading viruses lurking in a battery of compressed files because, again, this could happen to anybody downloading an attachment.
 Guardio blocked some of the malware-laden files, but let others by.
 In some cases, it didn’t block the files but they didn’t end up in our downloads folder either, so we weren’t sure what was happening.

 When we switched to Firefox, all the files landed in our downloads folder, which is what we expected.
 Guardio doesn’t work with Firefox.
 This highlights a key security issue with Guardio.
-You have to be browsing with Chrome; otherwise, you’re at risk.
+You have to be browsing with Chrome or Edge; otherwise, you’re at risk.

 Malicious Sites Tests